kristoforusbryant/srp-ecological-modelling/README.md

 ### 3. Testing
-Once the implementation is done.
-Test your implementation with the provided test in `test.py`.
+Once the implementation is done, test your implementation with the provided test in `test.py`.
 You are encouraged to add additional tests to make sure that your code is correct.

 The test can be run using the command: